Jeach/jeach-log4node/README.md

 This is a fork of the [log4js-node](https://github.com/log4js-node/log4js-node) project.

 I'm not trying to compete with the original library or anything like that.
 I just thought it was the closest thing to Log4J which I am accustomed to.

-The real reason I forked it is because I believe that method and line number tracking in log prints are crucial.
-I can't figure out why they have yet support for it, but they don't.
-So I decided to simply add it and make it public for anyone that requires the same.
+The reason I forked it is because I believe that **method** and **line number** information in your logs are crucial.
+I can't figure out why they have yet to provide support out-of-the-box for it?
+But they don't.
+So I decided to simply add it myself and make it public for anyone that requires the same functionality.

 So now, if you want to use the following pattern: